Skip to main content

 sudo dscacheutil -flushcache; sudo killall -HUP mDNSResponder

-4. When prompted, enter your administrator password.
+4. When prompted, enter your administrator password (no characters will appear while typing — this is normal).

-7. Close the Terminal window.
+6. Close the Terminal window.

-5. Conduct a Test Call
+7. Conduct a Test Call

 After completing the steps above: